duyvhh/aws-eb-cleanup/README.md

 3. Run `godep restore`
 4. Run `go install`
 5. Execute `ebclean help` in your terminal and follow the instruction there
+6. `ebclean clean <beanstalk_application_name_>` will inspect, print out results and automatically clean up all old versions of the specified application

 # Known Limitations